When is the next Bank Holiday? Full list of national holiday dates for the UK and Ireland revealed

 Boxing Day/St Stephens Day: Thursday 26 December

-Also in May is Spring bank holiday, which is an annual occasion.
-This year, it falls on May 27.
+This is officially known as the Spring bank holiday, which is an annual occasion.

 A bank holiday is a UK public holiday, named because banks cease to trade on said days.